 - When you have added half the milk, use a balloon whisk to whisk in the rest of the milk.

-- Turn the heat down low and let the sauce cook gently for 5 minutes, stirring from time to time to prevent it from catching on the bottom of the saucepan.
+- Turn the heat down to low and let the sauce cook gently for 5 minutes, stirring from time to time to prevent it from catching on the bottom of the saucepan.
 This is to take the raw taste out of the flour.

-- Pour into an oven proof baking dish.
+- Pour into a 2-2.5 litre / 8-10 cup capacity oven proof baking dish.

 Notes